pasqal-io/qoolqit/docs/contents/execution.md

 ```

 - `QutipBackendV2`: Based on Qutip, runs programs with up to ~12 qubits and return qutip objects in the results.
 - `SVBackend`: PyTorch based state vectors and sparse matrices emulator.
 Runs programs with up to ~25 qubits and return torch objects in the results.
+Requires installing the `emu-sv` package.
 - `MPSBackend`: PyTorch based emulator using Matrix Product States (MPS).
 Runs programs with up to ~80 qubits and return torch objects in the results.
+Requires installing the `emu-mps` package.

 More experienced users, might also want to configure an emulator.
 To fully exploit the potential of each emulator backend, they can be configured through the generic `EmulationConfig` object.
 For example, the following configuration,